blocky/attestation-service-examples/esports_data_from_rimble/README.md

 }
 ```

-which tells you that the team `MOUZ` won the match with ID `2379357` played on
+which tells you that the team `EYEBALLERS` won the match with ID `2382907`
-2025-02-18.
+played on 2025-06-03.

 ### Step 4: Create a parameterized oracle function to attest team kill difference